 Williams-Wyrsch, Rhonda Collection (Collection #44 – 1 Folder)

-Two booklets, “The Story of Saturnin Bena” and “The Story of the Three Buchanan Brothers,” created by Rhonda Williams-Wyrsch in 2005 about her family history.
+Two booklets, “The Story of Saturnin Bena” and & “The Story of the Three Buchanan Brothers,” created by Rhonda Williams-Wyrsch in 2005 about her family history.
 Collection contains copies of photographs and information on the Buchanan Brothers and other family members from Missouri.

 Wilson, Homer M. Collection (Collection #239 – 1 Box)